-This section describes operations frequently used for management and maintenance of the CMTS via CLI, including setting the system name, the terminal timeout and filtering the display output.
+Describe some operations frequently used for management and maintenance of CMTS via CLI, including setting the system name, setting the terminal timeout and screening the display.

 4.1.1 Configure the System Time

 Configure the system time and time zone of the device through this task.